Jagdish-J-P/Packagify/README.md

 # Packagify

-A basic Laravel Package scaffolder
+A basic Laravel Package skelton maker.

-Package is in development.
+Package is currently in development.

-Package is created to scaffold laravel package.
+This Package is created to scaffold laravel package.

 # Installation